Mukuman/Urban-Calgary-3D-Design/README.md

 - 🌇 3D Visualization of Calgary buildings using **Three.js**
 - 🧠 Natural language queries via **Hugging Face Inference API**
-- 🔍 Highlight buildings that match user queries
+- 🔍 Highlight buildings that match user queries about stage and height
 - 🧼 Clear query/reset highlights
 - 🗃️ (Planned) Store user/project data with SQLite
+- Parameters for the query currently contain height, and status (new or contructed) as according to dataset.
 ---

 ## 🧰 Tech Stack